ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 QUIC-aware CONNECT-UDP proxies that do not allow forwarding mode can function unmodified behind QUIC load balancers.

+# Packet Size Considerations

+Since Initial QUIC packets must be at least 1200 bytes in length, the DATAGRAM frames that are used for a QUIC-aware CONNECT-UDP proxy MUST be able to carry at least 1200 bytes.

+Additionally, clients that connect to a proxy for purpose of proxying QUIC SHOULD start their connection with a larger packet size than 1200 bytes, to account for the overhead of tunnelling an Initial QUIC packet within a DATAGRAM frame.
+If the client does not being with a larger packet size, it will need to perform Path MTU (Maximum Transmission Unit) discovery to discover a larger path size prior to sending any tunnelled Initial QUIC packets.

+Once a proxied QUIC connections moves into forwarded mode, the client SHOULD initiate Path MTU discovery to increase its end-to-end MTU.

 # Security Considerations {#security}

 Proxies that support this extension SHOULD provide protections to rate-limit